 #1 – How I Met Anne: the Powerful Advocate for Women

 We first met in 2002 when I started interning with the Global Peace Initiative of Women (GPIW), a nonprofit organization founded by Dena Merriam.
 Dena was the vice chair of Ruder Finn, the public relations firm, where Anne was the head of the Global Issues group.
 GPIW had donated office space at Ruder Finn and it was my first time working in a corporate office in New York City.

 I remember Dena inviting Anne to GPIW meetings to get her advice on the conference we were organizing with women leaders from around the world.
 My first impression of Anne was that she was sharp, and she always had an interesting perspective on how we could elevate the role of women and get people to care.
 She had a mind for media relations and knew how to distill complex social issues into understandable problems and solutions.
-She also had a great laugh, wore beautiful suits, and was intimating as hell.
+She also had a great laugh, wore beautiful suits, and was intimidating as hell.

 Anne came with us to Geneva for the launch of the Global Peace Initiative of Women and she brought some top businesswomen with her.
 They eventually formed a group called the Business Council for Peace (now Bpeace).
 Their first order of business was working with UNIFEM (now UN Women) to support Hutu and Tutsi women in post-genocide Rwanda recover through a joint economic endeavor – basket weaving.
 Anne along with her business partners created the Rwandan Baskets for Peace project in partnership with Macys.
 It was an extremely successful program that transformed countless lives.

 #2 – My Early Years with Anne: The Boss